There’s some mind-boggling welcome bonuses showing up on the US-issued American Express small business cards:

 - Transferring to Singapore Airlines KrisFlyer to book elusive Singapore Airlines business class, First Class, and Suites Class awards

-Each calendar year, you’ll get US$200 in airline incidental fee credits and US$200 in Dell US credits (US$100 from January through June, and US$100 from July through December).
-If you can maximize these credits, your net annual fee can be reduced to US$195.
+Each calendar year, you’ll get US$200 in airline incidental fee credits and US$400 in Dell US credits (US$200 from January through June, and US$200 from July through December).
+If you can maximize these credits, your net annual fee can be reduced to US$95.

 (Loading funds into a United Travel Bank is a popular way to use the airline incidental fee credits, allowing you to spend these funds on United-operated flights within five years’ time.
-Meanwhile, I’ve liquidated my Dell US credits in the past by buying Xbox gift cards and reselling them, or you can simply buy some electronics that you need from Dell.)
+Meanwhile, the Dell US credits have proven to work on purchases made on the Dell Canada website as well.)

-If you’d prefer to treat the US Business Platinum as a one-year love affair, you could even come out ahead against the US$595 annual fee in the first year.
-By applying now, in June 2021, you could earn:
+If you’d prefer to treat the US Business Platinum as a one-year love affair, you could even come out far ahead against the US$695 annual fee in the first year.
+By applying now, in June 2022, you could earn:

 - US$200 in airline incidental fee credit for 2022

-By July 2022, you’d still be within one month of your second year’s annual fee posting to the account, so you’d be able to cancel the card without paying another US$595 annual fee if you wanted.
+By July 2023, you’d still be within one month of your second year’s annual fee posting to the account, so you’d be able to cancel the card without paying another US$695 annual fee if you wanted.

-90,000 US MR points would be enough for a one-way flight in ANA First Class (via Virgin Atlantic Flying Club) or a one-way flight on Emirates First Class (via Emirates Skywards) as outlined above, in addition to many powerful premium redemptions via ANA Mileage Club, Singapore Airlines KrisFlyer, or Cathay Pacific Asia Miles, Air France/KLM Flying Blue, and so on.
+130,000 US MR points would be enough for a round-way flight in ANA First Class (via Virgin Atlantic Flying Club) or a one-way flight on Emirates First Class (via Emirates Skywards) as outlined above, in addition to many powerful premium redemptions via ANA Mileage Club, Singapore Airlines KrisFlyer, Cathay Pacific Asia Miles, Air France/KLM Flying Blue, and so on.